mikespook/ghoko/README.md

 For help information:

 	Usage of ./ghoko:
-		-addr=":8080": address of http service
+		-addr=":8080": Address of http service
-		-log="": log to write (empty for STDOUT) -log-level="all": log level ('error', 'warning', 'message', 'debug', 'all' and 'none' are combined with '|') -script="./": script path
+		-log="": log to write (empty for STDOUT) -log-level="all": log level ('error', 'warning', 'message', 'debug', 'all' and 'none' are combined with '|') -main="gitlab": Main hosted repository
+		-script="./": Path of lua files
-		-secret="": secret token
+		-secret="": Secret token

 Scripting
 ---------

 GHoKo use Lua as the scripting language.
-GHoKo will pass the gitlab's [Request][7] into Lua script as a user data.
+GHoKo will pass the Request into Lua script as a user data.
+The structure of Request is [here][gitlab-req] for gitlab (sign in needed) and [here][github-req] for github.
-The Request's struct (fake) is here:

-	Request: {
-		Before:		string,
-  		After:		string,
-  		Ref:		string,
-  		UserId:		int,
-		UserName:	string,
-  		Repository {
-			Name: 		string,
-			Url:		string,
-			Description:	string,
-			Homepage:	string,
-  		},
-		Commits: [
-    		Commit {
-				Id:			string,
-				Message:	string,
-				Timestamp:	time.Time,
-				Url:		string,
-				Author: {
-					Name:	string,
-					Email:	string,
-				},
-    		},
-  		],
-		TotalCommitsCount: int,
-	}

-You can use this user data in the [Lua script][8].
+You can use this user data in the [Lua script][demo].

 Authors
 =======